COVID-19 - information and guidance for social, community, and residential care settings

 Any decision to discharge should be made in collaboration between the healthcare setting and the receiving care home manager.
 It is good practice to involve the family of the resident.

 To inform a risk assessment, use:

 - responses to the respiratory screening questions in Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings

 - clinical judgement

-Residents returning to their homely environment, rather than remaining in a clinical setting, is encouraged for their recovery and general wellbeing.
+Returning residents to their homely environment, rather than a continuing stay in a clinical setting, is encouraged for their recovery and general wellbeing.

 This process for COVID-19 recovered patients who have completed 10 days of isolation in hospital applies to both returning and new residents being discharged from hospital into the care home.

 Discharging before completion of the self-isolation period in hospital